Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_22_DifferentialExpressionAnalysisUsingRNAseqAndChIPseq/writeup.md

 [Burrows Wheeler Alignment (BWA)](https://bio-bwa.sourceforge.net/)
 - Software package that is capable of mapping low-divergent sequences against a large reference genome.
-It have various forms of the BWA algorithm that makes it suitable for aligning short and long reads.
+It has various forms of the BWA algorithm that makes it suitable for aligning short and long reads.
 It is highly accurate and efficient.

 [Bowtie](https://bowtie-bio.sourceforge.net/index.shtml)
-- Aa fast and memory efficient short read aligner.
+- A fast and memory efficient short read aligner.
 It also utilizes Burrows-Wheeler index to keep the memory footprint small.

 [MACS (Model-Based Analysis for ChIP-Seq)](https://macs3-project.github.io/MACS/)
 - Comphrehensive software for analyzing transcription factor binding sites.
-It is capable of managin the influence of genome complexity and improves spatial resolution of binding sites.
+It is capable of managing the influence of genome complexity and improves spatial resolution of binding sites.

 [PeakSeq](https://github.com/gersteinlab/PeakSeq)
 - Program for identifying and ranking peak regions for ChIP-Seq analysis.
-It utilises the false-discovery rate calcualtion to make decisions.
+It utilizes the false-discovery rate calculation to make decisions.